vuejs/vue-cli/docs/css.md

 ### Pre-Processors

 You can select pre-processors (Sass/Less/Stylus) when creating the project.
 If you did not do so, you can also just manually install the corresponding webpack loaders.
 The loaders are pre-configured and will automatically be picked up.
-For example, to add SASS to an existing project, simply run:
+For example, to add Sass to an existing project, simply run:

 ``` sh
 npm install -D sass-loader node-sass